People need support when it comes to adopting and sustaining a healthy lifestyle. This is where a health coach can be a major asset.

 6 Day *DETOX DIET* Treatment | El Paso, TX (2019)

 Good health is built on a foundation of diet and exercise.
-The goal is to improve and maintain a regimen where you eat healthily and exercise regularly over the long-term.
+The goal is to improve and maintain a regimen where you eat healthily and exercise regularly over the long term.
 You do not have to do anything drastic, either.
-You will have an easier time making changes if you start small and gradually shift towards a lifestyle that you think is best for you.
+However, you will have an easier time making changes if you start small and gradually shift towards a lifestyle you think is best for you.
 And a health coach can help you achieve maximum success!